connervieira/Marathon/README.md

 ### Stable

-Marathon protects you from yourself by detecting malformatted information before it is added to the database.
-Even if invalid data does make it through the filters, it will be stored in a safe way that won't corrupt the database after being loaded.
+Marathon protects you by detecting malformed information before it is added to the database.
+Additionally, all of Marathon's data is stored in plain text files that can be easily backed up by system administrators.

 ### Convenient